-Energy-Biodiesel and Other Alternative Fuels: This course provides an overview of alternative fuels and their economic and environmental impacts.
-In a hands-on activity, students will learn how to construct and operate a Biodiesel fuel processing system and will actually process waste fryer oil into usable Biodiesel fuel.
+- Energy-Biodiesel and Other Alternative Fuels: This course provides an overview of alternative fuels and their economic and environmental impacts.
+In a hands-on activity, students will learn how to construct and operate a Biodiesel fuel processing system and will actually process waste fryer oil into usable Biodiesel fuel. - Latin Greek and Roman Culture and Mythology: A variety of hands-on activities and projects will be completed by students as they research and learn about the Greek and Roman cultures, the Latin language, and Mythology. - Greek Mythological Masks: Students will study the major gods and goddesses of Greek mythology and will create a ceramic mask of a particular Olympian. - Photography and Video Production: Students will use both a digital camera and a digital camcorder.

-Art-Exploration: In this course students will work with a variety of media and techniques for visual expression.

-Latin Greek and Roman Culture and Mythology: A variety of hands-on activities and projects will be completed by students as they research and learn about the Greek and Roman cultures, the Latin language, and Mythology.

-Photography and Video Production: This course provides instruction in the use of both a digital camera and a digital camcorder.
 Using still shots, students will create macro images and a stop-motion video.
-Students will also produce a news broadcast and learn to edit their work in MovieMaker, with a final research project presented in PhotoStory.

-Family and Consumer Science: This course provides students with practical knowledge and skills in an engaging, hands-on format.
-Clothing care and "emergency sewing" skills (replacing a button and repairing a ripped seam or torn hem) are presented with nutrition information, preparing healthy snacks, and formal and informal table settings.

-Mass Media-Children's Literature: This course presents the basics of children's literature as students read and write in the genre while working toward writing and illustrating a 25-page children's book on a topic of student interest.

-Technology Achievements: In this course students learn the basic concepts of engineering and transportation through research and development of models and prototypes.
+Students will also produce a news broadcast and learn to edit their work in MovieMaker, with a final research project presented in PhotoStory. - Family and Consumer Science: This course provides students with practical knowledge and skills in an engaging, hands-on format.
+Clothing care and "emergency sewing" skills (replacing a button and repairing a ripped seam or torn hem) are presented with nutrition information, preparing healthy snacks, and formal and informal table settings. - Mass Media-Children's Literature: This course presents the basics of children's literature as students read and write in the genre while working toward writing and illustrating a 25-page children's book on a topic of student interest. - Technology Achievements: Students will learn the basic concepts of engineering and transportation through research and development of models and prototypes.
 This is accomplished through problem solving, the design process, and by using a variety of materials and tools.
-Students will also produce a technical report or presentation for each activity.

-Time Travel: Using historical context, students will create projects such as digital documentaries and Google Earth history trips utilizing a variety of technology tools.
-Emphasis will be placed on historical research and communication with historical detail.

-Iconic Stories: Great Achievement students will read a book that has risen to an iconic level: The Wizard of Oz, Peter Pan, or Alice in Wonderland.
+Students will also produce technical reports or presentations. - Music Technology: Students will learn the basic principles of sound systems, Musical Instrument Digital Interface, and the fundamental business aspects of the music industry.
+Students will use electronic piano keyboards, Finale Note Pad software, and the Internet. - Time Travel: Students will create projects such as digital documentaries and Google Earth history trips utilizing a variety of technology tools.
+Emphasis will be placed on historical research and communication with historical detail. - Iconic Stories: Great Achievement students will read a book that has risen to an iconic level: The Wizard of Oz, Peter Pan, or Alice in Wonderland.
 The students will then do a "Room Project" consisting of making the room come alive with the characters, places, and events of the novel.
 Students will also complete a personal project based upon the novel, and write a fantasy story of their own.